edwardvercoe/stuart-dickson-produce/notes/init-assessment.md

     - Updated pagination dots to match brand colors
     - Optimized performance with hardware acceleration
     - Fixed centering issues across all screen sizes
-- Mobile menu problems:
+- ✅ Mobile menu improvements:
+  - Previous issues:
-  - Menu icon is stylish but not immediately recognizable as a menu toggle
+    - Menu icon was stylish but not immediately recognizable
-  - White menu icon disappears against white backgrounds
+    - White menu icon disappeared against white backgrounds
-  - When open, some content (email, route descriptions) gets cut off on mobile screens
+    - Content overflow issues on mobile screens
-  - Recommendation: Improve mobile menu with a more recognizable icon, add contrast or background to ensure visibility, and fix content overflow issues
+  - Resolution:
+    - Implemented custom animated SVG menu icon that transforms between hamburger and X
+    - Added semi-transparent black background with blur effect for better contrast
+    - Fixed content overflow with max-height and scrolling
+    - Improved hover states and transitions
+    - Enhanced accessibility with proper aria-labels
+    - Added smooth animations for menu items
 - ✅ Email address overflow:
   - The email address displayed on the website is very long and extends beyond the screen width on mobile
   - This creates an unwanted horizontal scrollbar